magento/architecture/design-documents/graph-ql/coverage/customer-orders.md

     credit_memos: [CreditMemo]! @doc("credit memo list for the order")
     shipments: [OrderShipment]! @doc("shipment list for the order")
     payment_methods: [PaymentMethod]! @doc("payment details for the order")
-    shipping_address: CustomerAddress! @doc("shipping address for the order")
+    shipping_address: CustomerAddress @doc("shipping address for the order")
     billing_address: CustomerAddress! @doc("billing address for the order")
-    carrier: String! @doc("shipping carrier for the order delivery")
+    carrier: String @doc("shipping carrier for the order delivery")
-    method: String! @doc("shipping method for the order")
+    method: String @doc("shipping method for the order")
     comments: [CommentItem]! @doc("comments on the order") }
 ```